-Physical therapists are in a special position to promote the health of their clients, especially post-surgery or injury, and thus significantly reduce smoking among their clients.
+Physical therapists are in a special position to promote the health of their clients, especially post-surgery, illness, or injury, and thus significantly reduce smoking among their clients.

 - Studies have demonstrated that current smokers have 44% fewer years of healthy life than individuals who have never used any substances.2